apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 ## Recovery of missing job deployments

-When Kubernetes HA is enabled, the operator can recover the Flink cluster deployments in cases when it was accidentally deleted by the user or some external process.
+When HA is enabled, the operator can recover the Flink cluster deployments in cases when it was accidentally deleted by the user or some external process.
 Deployment recovery can be turned off in the configuration by setting `kubernetes.operator.jm-deployment-recovery.enabled` to `false`, however it is recommended to keep this setting on the default `true` value.

 This is not something that would usually happen during normal operation and can also indicate a deeper problem,